btr1975/ipaddresstools/README.md

 ### Languages

 * Python
-* Groovy

 ### About

 This is a library used to verify, and correct ipv4 address's, and subnets.
 I wrote it before a good library was out there for network engineers.
-The Python, and groovy versions may not be exactly the same since my focus was on the Python version.

 ### Functions included in v1.0.0
 * ucast_ip_mask(ip_addr_and_mask, return_tuple=True)